 When Should I Arrive in Squaw Valley?

-Unless you are a Screenwriter, try to plan your trip to arrive in Squaw Valley no later than 3:00 PM, on the opening (registration) day.
-Screenwriters should plan on arriving by 1pm.
+Try to plan your trip to arrive in Squaw Valley no later than 3:00 PM, on the opening (registration) day.

 When Should I Plan to depart from Squaw Valley?